Last reviewed on 1 August 2021

 Even though experts say that children and young people are less likely to get coronavirus, you still need to follow social distancing and self-isolation guidance so you don’t pass it on to anyone else.
 One good way of remembering this is Hands.
 Face.
 Space.

 It’s perfectly natural to worry about your own health and that of other people in your family.
 Have a chat with your parents or carers or an older sibling about this – it’s important that they know how you feel.
 Always remember that following the official advice reduces the risk of getting the virus and that the vaccine rollout is proceeding well.

-Social distancing (not mixing with people outside your household) helps to slow down the spread of the virus and save lives – that's why everyone except key workers was asked to stay at home for so long.
-As the lockdown restrictions are relaxed, it's still important to limit the contact you have with other people.
-Read this BBC Newsround article about the new 'one metre plus' rule.
+Social distancing (not mixing with people outside your household) helps to slow down the spread of the virus and save lives – that's why everyone except key workers is being asked to stay at home for so long and why some COVID-19 restrictions are still in place.

 NHS guidance is that self-isolation must happen when you (or someone you live with) has symptoms of coronavirus.
 You shouldn’t even leave home to buy food or go for a walk.
 You might have heard some people call this “quarantine”.
 The NHS runs a Test and Trace service to let people know if they have been in contact with someone who has coronavirus (COVID-19).